Slontus/Support-chat-bot/README.md

 Also, you will need to enable community messages.

 To train your DialogFlow agent you need to create intents for every specific scenario.
-You can create intents manually or use a `intent_create.py` to create them through DialofFlow API.
+You can create intents manually or use a `intent_create.py` to upload them through DialogFlow API.
-In the later case you need to create `data.json` file wile in the project directory with the following structure:
+In the later case you need to create `data.json` file in the project directory with the following structure:

 ```json